 - Replaces the ends of the thigh bone and hip socket with new, artificial parts.

-- Move you to a recovery room for one to two hours until you are fully awake or the numbness goes away.
+- Move you to a recovery room for 1 to 2 hours until you are fully awake or the numbness goes away.

 What can I expect after hip replacement surgery?